 Hydrothermal (HT) Processing of Plant Biomass for Petrochemical and Bioenergy Products

-Introduction Chinese tallow tree has simple, deciduous leaves which are alternate, broad rhombic to ovate in shape and have smooth edges, heart shaped and sometimes with an extended tail.
+Introduction The Chinese tallow tree has simple, deciduous leaves which are alternate, broad rhombic to ovate in shape and have smooth edges, heart shaped and sometimes with an extended tail.
 (Photo courtesy of North Carolina State University).
-Hydrilla is naturalised and invasive plant that is commonly found in the southeastern United States.
+Hydrilla is a naturalised and invasive plant that is commonly found in the southeastern United States.
 (Photo courtesy of Purdue University)

 Plant biomass represent a vast, renewable source of biobased feedstocks for chemical and thermal processing into biobased energy and petrochemical products.
 This ongoing research uses hydrothermal (HT) treatment, which simply refers to chemical reactions conducted in water that has been heated (200-600 ºC) and pressurized (50-500 bar) in the absence of dissolved molecular oxygen.
 Water under these conditions has very unusual properties, and a mixture of water and biomass can rapidly be transformed to products that contain many of the long-chain hydrocarbons present in modern combustible fuels.